Browse Previous Page | Table of Contents | Browse

 Superior Court Civil Rules Table of Contents

-(a) An Appearance in an action shall be made by filing a typed or handwritten Appearance form containing the name, street address, mailing address, New Hampshire Bar Association member identification number, and telephone number of the person entering the Appearance, and the complete name, street address, and telephone number of the party on whose behalf the Appearance is filed.
+(a) An Appearance in an action shall be made by filing a typed or handwritten Appearance form containing the name, street address, mailing address, email address, New Hampshire Bar Association member identification number, and telephone number of the person entering the Appearance, and the complete name, street address, and telephone number of the party on whose behalf the Appearance is filed.
+A party who chooses to represent himself or herself shall so state in the Appearance.
 The clerk shall be notified of any changes of address of any of the parties.
 A separate Appearance is to be filed by counsel, non-attorney representative, or self-represented party with respect to each case in which said counsel, non-attorney representative or self-represented party appears, whether or not such cases are consolidated for trial or other purposes.

 (b) The Appearance and Withdrawal of counsel, non-attorney representative, or self-represented party shall be signed by that person.
 Names, street addresses, mailing addresses, New Hampshire Bar Association member identification numbers, and telephone numbers shall be typed or stamped beneath all signatures or papers to be filed or served.
 No attorney, non-attorney representative, or self-represented party will be heard until his or her Appearance is so entered.